scaffold-eth/scaffold-eth/README.md

 ---

-Your artwork from `artwork.json` (if uploaded and deployed correctly) should show a gallery of possible NFTS to mint:
+Your artwork from `artwork.json` (if uploaded and deployed correctly) should show a gallery of possible NFTS to mint (with the default price of 0.08 ETH):

 ![image](https://user-images.githubusercontent.com/2653167/110538535-5fe87980-80e1-11eb-83aa-fe2b53f9c277.png)